Cosmetic products in a facility undergoing the required FDA registration.

 Staying on top of these ongoing responsibilities is crucial for keeping your business in good standing and avoiding potential FDA enforcement actions, like warning letters or import refusals.
 It’s about integrating compliance into the very fabric of your operations.
 Think of it as building good habits—once they’re established, they become second nature.
 This proactive approach not only protects you from regulatory headaches but also reinforces consumer trust in your brand.
 When customers know you’re committed to safety and transparency, it strengthens your reputation in a competitive market.
 From tracking safety data and maintaining meticulous records to keeping your facility information current, these post-registration duties are fundamental to operating a responsible and successful cosmetics brand.
 Let’s break down exactly what you need to do.

-Adverse Event and Safety Reporting
+Your Guide to Adverse Event Reporting

 Under MoCRA, your company is now required to have a system for receiving and processing reports of adverse events related to your products.
 More importantly, you must report any serious adverse events to the FDA within 15 business days of receiving the information.
 A serious adverse event can include things like a significant disfigurement, infection, or any experience that requires medical intervention.
 You’ll need to maintain records of all adverse events—serious or not—for six years (or three years for some small businesses).
 This isn’t just about paperwork; it’s a critical part of monitoring your product’s real-world safety and protecting consumers.